I Have A Plan For Me

 I had never been spoken to in that context.
 But I answered immediately, without hesitation, yes, and proceeded to make the sign of the cross and receive.
 Before I could finish, a hand appeared in my eyesight.
 It was taking the body of Christ back, with a muttered: ...see you after church.

 Here's a fun fact about me: authority figures have never been my thing.
 Another fun fact: I take everything extremely literally and attach meaning to every single thing in my life.
-And with the internal debate already firing — what even is my relationship to the church?
+And with the internal debate already firing: what is my current relationship to the church?
 My mind went straight to the only conclusion it knew how to reach.

 Here's your answer.
 It hates you.
 God hates you.